doctrine/dbal/UPGRADE.md

 # Upgrade to 2.9

+## Deprecated `Statement::fetchColumn()` with an invalid index

+Calls to `Statement::fetchColumn()` with an invalid column index currently return `NULL`.
+In the future, such calls will result in a exception.

 ## Deprecated `Configuration::getFilterSchemaAssetsExpression()`, `::setFilterSchemaAssetsExpression()` and `AbstractSchemaManager::getFilterSchemaAssetsExpression()`.

 Regular expression-based filters are hard to extend by combining together.
 Instead, you may use callback-based filers via `::getSchemaAssetsFilter()` and `::getSchemaAssetsFilter()`.
 Callbacks can use regular expressions internally.